MadisonAster/VideoShuffle/README.md

 # Video Shuffle

 This is an automatic video clip player that plays through videos provided to it in an array.
+The main purpose is for demo reels, keep it funky fresh by simply adding new clips to a designated folder.

 **[View demo](http://thomas-mcvay.info/DemoReel)**